BiomimeticChallenges/biomimeticchallenges.github.io/selection-criteria-and-presentation-criteria.md

 ##### b) Finalist Projects

 - Delivery of a Diploma
-- Visibility in the Social Media and in World Biomimetic Foundation’s website and in the **1st World Biomimetic Challenges & Awards**’ website.
+- Visibility in the Social Media and in World Biomimetic Foundation’s website and in the **1st World Biomimetic Challenges & Conscience**’ website.

 #### 2. Projects in germination process

 ##### a) Winner projects

-- Visibility in the Social Media and in World Biomimetic Foundation’s website and in the **1st World Biomimetic Challenges & Awards**’ website.
+- Visibility in the Social Media and in World Biomimetic Foundation’s website and in the **1st World Biomimetic Challenges & Conscience**’ website.
-- Visibility in the Partners Mass Media from **1st World Biomimetic Challenges & Awards**.
+- Visibility in the Partners Mass Media from **1st World Biomimetic Challenges & Conscience**.
 - Presentation of the project at the **[World Biomimetic Summit 2017](/#summit17)**
 - Contribution of relations from the World Biomimetic Foundation, for the interaction with the partners that gives economic, scientific and strategic value to the project.
 - Delivery of an sculpture given by Gaudí Research Institute.